 Then there’s skin cancer.
 Skin cancer is the most commonly diagnosed cancer and it’s on the rise.
 According to the American Cancer Society’s 2019 Cancer Facts & Figures report, “The incidence of melanoma of the skin has risen rapidly over the past 30 years …”

 Sunscreen isn’t the only answer to protect against skin damage from the sun’s harmful rays, but it can certainly help.
 And if you’re exposed to the sun for long periods of time or get burned, make sure you care for your skin with natural remedies.

 Some of the chemicals found in many American sunscreen products have been found to be toxic to coral reefs and marine life.
 Although global warming plays a large role, sunscreen chemicals are also complicit in the destruction of marine ecosystems.

-Taking action, Hawaii became the first state to ban sales of environmentally toxic sunscreen additives, oxybenzone and octinoxate.
+Taking action, Hawaii became the first state in 2018 to ban sales of environmentally toxic sunscreen additives, oxybenzone and octinoxate and is poised to add avobenzone and octocrylene to the list of banned substances.
 Key West, Florida, recently passed its own ban.
 Fortunately, there are “reef safe” eco friendly sunscreens that are safe for the environment and for you.

 But … Sunscreens Aren’t the Best Line of Defense

 It’s tempting to think that you’re protected by slathering on sunscreen.
 Yes, you should wear sunscreen, but the best line of defense against the sun’s damaging rays is to keep your sun exposure to a minimum, seek shade when possible, and cover up!

 What to Look for in an Eco Friendly Sunscreen